nvp159/Hidden-Makov-Model/README.md

 1. Enter the stock ticker and interval in the provided input fields.
 2. Click the "Predict" button.
-3. The application will fetch the data, process it, and display the predictions on the screen.
+3. The application will fetch the data, process it using the `hmm_model.py` script, and display the predictions on the screen.

+### Conversion of `HMM_Nifty50.ipynb` to `hmm_model.py`

+The `HMM_Nifty50.ipynb` notebook has been converted into a Python script, `hmm_model.py`, to facilitate its integration into the web application.
+This conversion process involved extracting the logic from the notebook and implementing it in a structured script format, allowing for easier maintenance and scalability.
+The `hmm_model.py` script now serves as the backbone for the prediction process in the application.

 ### Troubleshooting